vboechat/network-error-handling/README.md

 - `description`: The description of the error.
 - `callback`: Optional callback function to execute when the error is handled.

-> [!CAUTION]
-> For now, the callback parameter is not async aware, so you can't use async functions inside the callback.
+**CAUTION**: For now, the callback parameter is not async aware, so you can't use async functions inside the callback.

 ### `withToast(toastFunction: (title: string, description: string) => void)`

 - `toastFunction`: The function to handle the toast.

+**Observation**: You should handle the toast system by yourself in your project.

 ### `handle()`